Retchut/SRT-Editor/README.md

 To run the program, simply run the following command from a terminal, while inside the src folder:

-***./srt-editor hourOffset minOffset secOffset, msecOffset srtFile***
+***./srt-editor hourOffset minOffset secOffset msecOffset srtFile***

 Where:

-    -<thing>Offset is the offset to add to *thing*
+    -xOffset is the offset to add to x

     -srtFile is the name of the subtitle file you want to edit, inside the srt-files folder.
 It is not the relative path to the folder, nor an absolute path.

 #### Notes
-There is a high likelyhood that the program breaks if/when a subtitle sentence begins with a letter.
-I'll fix that when I'm less sleep deprived.
-For now, it does the work I need it to ^^
+If the srt file contains unix styled line endings, each line ending after the time stamps of each subtitle will be replaced with windows styled line endings.
+In all other cases, the line endings are preserved.
+Eventually, I'll take the time to fix this, but it shouldn't cause any issues whatsoever.